jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 ## Practicing these chords

+### Play minor key songs in position

+One of the most effective ways to practice is to play minor key songs we already know using chords in a single position.

 ### Think in relative major with a dominant III

 When first working with a minor key,